Gudahtt/prettier-plugin-sort-json/README.md

 | `caseInsensitiveReverseNumeric` | Case-insensitive reverse-order numeric sort.                                                                |
 | `none`                          | Do not sort.                                                                                                |

+The order of the `jsonSortOrder` configuration determines how the keys in each category are sorted in relation to each other.
 Keys that do not match any defined category are treated as being in an implied last category, with `lexical` sorting.

 > Note: Escaping can be tricky, especially if you are using regular expression sort keys.
 These regular expressions are configured as strings, so any backslashes require an additional escape (e.g. notice the double-backslash here: `"/^\\d+/"`).
 >